ichimei0125/ichimei0125.github.io/content/posts/2022/7/fold.en.md

 Although a code like the one below will give the correct answer, it is not elegant and takes time to execute

-In fact, the following code will execute with a *Time Limit Exceeded* timeout problem
+In fact, the following code will execute with a *Memory Limit Exceeded* problem

 So, it there an elegant way?